Deep Point Cloud Normal Estimation via Triplet Learning: Abstract

 \section{Abstract}

-Normal estimation on 3D point clouds is a fundamental problem in 3D vision and graphics.
-Current methods often show limited accuracy in predicting normals at sharp features (e.g., edges and corners) and less robustness to noise.
-In this paper, we propose a novel normal estimation method for point clouds.
-It consists of two phases: (a) feature encoding which learns representations of local patches, and (b) normal estimation that takes the learned representation as input and regresses the normal vector.
-We are motivated that local patches on isotropic and anisotropic surfaces have similar or distinct normals, and that separable features or representations can be learned to facilitate normal estimation.
-To realise this, we first construct triplets of local patches on 3D point cloud data, and design a triplet network with a triplet loss for feature encoding.
-We then design a simple network with several MLPs and a loss function to regress the normal vector.
-Despite having a smaller network size compared to most other methods, experimental results show that our method preserves sharp features and achieves better normal estimation results on CAD-like shapes.
+Current normal estimation methods for 3D point clouds often show limited accuracy in predicting normals at sharp features (e.g., edges and corners) and less robustness to noise.
+In this paper, we propose a novel normal estimation method for point clouds which consists of two phases: (a) feature encoding to learn representations of local patches, and (b) normal estimation that takes the learned representation as input and regresses the normal vector.
+We are motivated that local patches on isotropic and anisotropic surfaces respectively have similar and distinct normals, and these separable features or representations can be learned to facilitate normal estimation.
+To realise this, we design a triplet learning network for feature encoding and a normal estimation network to regress normals.
+Despite having a smaller network size compared with most other methods, experiments show that our method preserves sharp features and achieves better normal estimation results especially on computer-aided design (CAD) shapes.